Graduate School Curricular Guidelines CG

 - Precise prefixes, course numbers, and titles of Ohio State courses, as used by the Registrar’s Office.

-- Courses that may count towards each program.
+- Courses that will count towards each degree program.

 - It is recommended these are presented as tables with corresponding titles and headers.